OMA elections: Frequently asked questions

 The immediate past president presides over all elections.
 Member engagement is a key priority and driver of the work of the president-elect, president and past president.
 Leveraging their work with the members, the past president is uniquely positioned to oversee the election and promote this democratic process.

-The board of directors, as individuals and as a collective, exercises its duties of oversight, care, skill, diligence, integrity and loyalty to ensure effective, efficient and agile board performance that leads to OMA mission realization.
+The board of directors, as individuals and as a collective, exercises its duties of oversight, care, skill, diligence, integrity and transparency to ensure effective, efficient and agile board performance that leads to OMA mission realization.
 Directors of the OMA govern with the goal of enhancing executive decision-making and improving the performance of the organization in serving its members.

 Individual board directors do not represent the interests of any single constituency group, but the interests of all members.